| YW USA

 Do you give the school anything for entering?

-We provide free creative writing resources which are available for download from our website.
+We provide free creative writing resources, which are available for download from our website.
 This can include lesson plans, PowerPoints, idea generation activities and examples, just to name a few.
-Every school that enters will receive a copy of the book for every 30 entries they submit.
+Every school that enters will receive 1 copy of the book for every 30 entries they submit.
 There are also school prizes to be won for the best set of entries submitted for each competition.

 Do I have to pay for my child to appear in the book?